• Home

 The outlook at the start of the year had looked rosier, he added, courtesy of stimulus from the One Big Beautiful Bill Act (OBBBA), and bets on Fed rate cuts to stimulate economic activity.
 The latter is looking all the more unlikely.

-Stimulus from the OBBBA is also likely to be cancelled out because of the Middle East conflict.
+Stimulus from the OBBBA is also likely to be canceled out because of the Middle East conflict.
 Research from Goldman Sachs and Morgan Stanley both found that the Iran war’s knock-on effect on oil prices has almost entirely canceled out the biggest consumer tax windfall in years, and for lower-income Americans, the ledger may be in the red.

-“Even if the Iran War winds down and oil prices recede quickly, the fallout will ensure there is no GDP pickup or job growth this year.
+“Even if the Iran war winds down and oil prices recede quickly, the fallout will ensure there is no GDP pickup or job growth this year.
 Unemployment will rise further, and already considerable recession risks will worsen,” Zandi added.

 About the Author